POST-PREGNANCY : HOW TO GET YOUR PRE-BABY BODY BACK ?

-The joy of becoming a mother doesn't mean you can't have complexes.
-After pregnancy, it's sometimes complicated to recognise yourself in a metamorphosed body.
-Depending on the young mother's metabolism, the kilos gained during pregnancy and her starting weight, some kilos can resist all sporting efforts.
-Saddlebags, maternity apronAlthough the fat cells are stored on the thighs, stomach and buttocks, they can be stored on the thighs, stomach and buttocks... cryolipolysis and radiofrequency are aesthetic medicine techniques that help to lose belly and find his flat stomach after pregnancy.
+The joy of becoming a mother does not prevent body insecurities.
+After pregnancy, in the postpartum period, it can sometimes be difficult to recognize oneself in a transformed body.
+Depending on the young mother’s metabolism, the weight gained during pregnancy, and her initial weight, some kilos may resist all exercise efforts.
+Saddlebags, mummy tummy, generous hips — fat cells often remain stored in the thighs, abdomen, and buttocks.
+Cryolipolysis and radiofrequency are aesthetic-oriented medicine techniques that help lose belly fat and regain a flat stomach after pregnancy.

 Contents

-Taking the time to get back into shape
+Taking the time to get back in shape

-During the 9 months of pregnancy, the female body prepares for the arrival of the baby.
+During the 9 months of pregnancy, the female body prepares for the baby’s arrival.
 Weight gain is part of the natural physiological process.
-As well as the weight of the baby itself, the placenta, the uterus and the amniotic fluid, the mother's body stores proteins and lipids in anticipation of breast-feeding and in preparation for the ordeal of giving birth.
-Some of the weight gain is due to increased blood volume, breast enlargement and water retention.
-Weight gain accelerates during the last trimester.
+In addition to the baby’s own weight, the placenta, uterus, and amniotic fluid, the maternal body stores proteins and lipids in anticipation of breastfeeding and to strengthen itself for the challenge of childbirth.
+Some weight gain is due to increased blood volume, breast enlargement, and water retention.
+Weight gain tends to accelerate during the third trimester.

 Doctors recommend an average weight gain during pregnancy of between 10 and 13 kilos.
-But this range is only a guide.
-Thinner women can gain more.
-Women of a heavier build are advised to control their weight gain.
+However, this range is only indicative.
+Slimmer women may gain more.
+Women with a higher body mass are advised to monitor their weight gain.

 Exercise and a healthy diet

-Alongside a healthy, balanced diet, resuming physical exercise is essential to lose the weight and strengthen the abdominal muscles.
-Perineal re-education must be completed before resuming physical activity.
-This must be approved by the doctor or midwife.
-During the first postnatal month, the body needs to recover gently from childbirth.
-It's best to start again with simple exercises and gentle, low-impact sports such as swimming, walking, gentle gymnastics, etc. Doing a sport that you enjoy is the key to regularity.
-Prefer short sessions several times a week to a single long weekly session.
+Alongside a healthy and balanced diet, returning to physical activity is essential to shed the stored weight and strengthen abdominal muscles.
+Perineal re-education must be completed before resuming any physical activity.
+This should be approved by your doctor or midwife.
+During the first postpartum month, the “postpartum body” must gently recover from childbirth.

-Pregnancy apron, saddlebags: opt for cryolipolysis and radiofrequency treatment
+Pregnancy pooch, saddlebags : opting for cryolipolysis and radiofrequency

-Some areas of the body remain plump despite a balanced diet and exercise regime.
-The parts of the body most prone to fat storage are the abdomen, thighs, hips and buttocks.
-On the abdomen, distended skin can create what is known as an unsightly "fat apron" or "pregnancy apron".
+Some areas of the body retain curves despite a balanced diet and regular exercise.
+Slimming down then becomes difficult.
+The body parts most prone to storing fat are the abdomen, thighs, hips, and buttocks.
+In the abdominal area, loose skin can create what is known as an unsightly “apron belly” or “pregnancy pouch.”

-For lose the saddlebags If you want to get rid of that stubborn pregnancy apron without surgery, you can turn to aesthetic medicine.
-Cryolipolysis involves applying extreme cold to targeted areas (abdomen, buttocks, etc.) to destroy fat cells.
-The procedure is quick and painless, using a device that sucks up the fatty areas and exposes them to very cold temperatures.
-This technique makes it possible to lose weight using cold methods without the need for surgery.
-The fat cells are gradually eliminated by the body following the session.
-The fatty tissue loses 30 % to 40 % of thickness and the silhouette regains its finesse and harmony.
+To get rid of stubborn saddlebags and eliminate the post-pregnancy tummy without surgery, aesthetic-oriented medicine offers effective solutions.
+The cryolipolysis method consists of applying extreme cold to targeted areas (abdomen, buttocks, etc.) to destroy fat cells.
+Fast and painless, the procedure uses a device that suctions fatty areas and exposes them to very low temperatures.
+This technique allows slimming through cold without surgery.
+Fat cells are gradually eliminated by the body after the session.
+The fatty tissue loses 30 % to 40 % of its thickness, restoring a refined and harmonious silhouette.

-To have cellulite after pregnancy is very common.
-The increase in female sex hormones during pregnancy (oestrogen) encourages the development of cellulite.
-In women, fat cells expand and cause unsightly irregularities on the surface of the skin.
-This is commonly known as "orange peel skin", and is a source of complexes and discomfort.
+Having cellulite after pregnancy is very common.
+Indeed, the increase in female sex hormones during pregnancy (estrogens) promotes the development of cellulite.
+In women, fat cells enlarge and create unsightly irregularities on the surface of the skin.
+This is commonly known as “orange peel skin,” a source of body complexes and discomfort.

 Photo of doctor Valeria Romano in Geneva